demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/Playbooks/playbook-MDE_-_Retrieve_File_README.md

 This playbook uses the Live Response feature to retrieve a file from an endpoint.

+Note that the endpoint id will be set from the incident field "Device ID".

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.